-From luxury houses in the suburbs, rural farmhouses in the countryside, or Victorian terrace houses in the city, the range of of houses we can choose to live in is broad.
-A house is so much more than just a roof above our heads; it is a place to create a home, to raise a family, and place that should reflect our individual tastes, character, and personality.
-On top of this, it should be a place to create memories, relax, and retreat.
-First impressions count, so if you are aiming to make an impact, be sure to consider the look and feel of your house and garden as much as the interior of your home.
-When people outside your immediate family visit your house, they should automatically feel a sense of a homely and personal space that reflects the character of its occupants.
+A house, or what we call rumah, is so much more than just a roof above our heads; it is a place to create a home, to raise a family, and is a space that should reflect our individual tastes, character, and personality.
+On top of this, it should be the place in which we enjoy creating memories, relaxing, and retreating from the world around us.
+First impressions count, so if you are aiming to make an impact, be sure to consider the look and feel of your home exterior and garden as much as the interior.
+When people outside your immediate family visit your home, they should automatically feel a sense of a homeliness and personality that reflects the character of the occupants.
 Whilst the home should be reflective of our tastes, it also needs to be equally as functional and practical.
 As Walter Gropius from the famed German design school Bauhaus famously quoted, “form ever follows function”, a functional room or piece of furniture can still be aesthetically pleasing whilst serving a totally practical purpose.
-This is a simple but effective notion to keep in mind when making your house a home.

-Generally, people have an idea of what they want to gain from their house.
-There is an almost endless amount of styles, shapes and sizes when it comes to finding a house that is right for you.
+Generally, people have an idea of what they want.
+There is an almost endless amount of styles, shapes and sizes when it comes to finding the place that is right for you.
 Do you want to live in the country or the city?
-Do you want a large and spacious house, or do you want something smaller with less maintenance?
-Will you be in your home short-term, or are you there for the long haul?
+Do you want a large and spacious abode, or do you want something smaller that requires less maintenance?
+Will you be in your place short-term, or are you there for the long haul?
 Do you want something affordable, or is money not much of an issue?
 Is resale value a big consideration, or do you want something completely personalised?
-Be it over-the-top designs, or more considerate eco-house designs, homify has all bases covered.
+Be it over-the-top designs, or a more considerate, eco-friendly approach, homify has all bases covered.

-The best way to help you create the house of your dreams is to make lists and budgets.
+The best way to kick start the creation of the nest of your dreams is to make lists and budgets.
 A dream home is no good if it is going to cost you the earth.
 Whilst a dream home should always look beautiful, be sure to include smart storage and other essential elements that may not look “dreamy”, but are vital to a functional household.
-Check out our many professionals who can help you with home architecture and create the perfect home designs.

-There really is a lot to consider when planning a house, and each individual's situation will be different.
-Gaining planning from local authorities can become a tedious task, so be prepared to compensate, and to be patient.
+There really is a lot to consider and each individual's situation will be different.
+Gaining planning permits from local authorities can become a tedious task, so be prepared to compensate, and to be patient.
 The location of your home is an obvious consideration, as is your price range.
-Be sure to set a budget, and stick to it.
-The environment is also a huge consideration when building a modern home, so be sure to only deal with home building professionals who are considerate of the environment in both their materials and their practices.
-When planning how your house will function, consider if you are willing to spend more in the beginning to create an eco-friendly house that will save you money in the long run.
+Be sure to set a budget and stick to it.
+When planning how your space will function, consider if you are willing to spend more in the beginning to create an eco-friendly house that will save you money in the long run while benefiting the environment.
 The design and layout is crucial, so as to serve your family well.
-The aspect of your home is also vital, to ensure maximum access to natural light.

-There are many places to find inspiration to help your find the right house for you and your family, and homify is certainly one of them.
+There are many places to find inspiration and to help you find the right house for you and your family, and homify is certainly one of them.
 By browsing the thousands of categorised images from professionals around the world, you are able to gain insight into the homes of others to help you decide what is right for you.
-Locally, it is always a great idea to go to as many open house inspections as possible, to gain an insight into the local market.
-Attending house auctions, and regularly checking listings from real estate agents will also help you see what is currently available, and how much they cost.
-Knowledge is power, so always be on the lookout for information to help you find a suitable house at an affordable price.
+Locally, it is always a great idea to go to as many open house inspections as possible to gain an insight into the local market.
+Attending auctions, and regularly checking listings from real estate agents will also help you see what is currently available, and how much they cost.
+Knowledge is power, so always be on the lookout for information to help you find a suitable place at an affordable price.

 There are numerous ways to go about building a house, with a range of options to suit all tastes and budgets.
-The first time you turn the key to the front door of your brand new home is a special moment, so be sure you are doing so, knowing you have built a home that is suitable and hasn't broken the bank.
-By enlisting trusted builders and architects, you know you are going to create a home that is unique and special, but this isn't the most cost-effective route.
-If you are on a tight budget, prefabricated houses are no longer the tired and boring structures they once were, so this could be a potential option for those looking for a smaller home that is affordable, without sacrificing on style.
-Shipping container housing is another trend that has taken off in big ways, and for good reason.
+The first time you turn the key in the front door of your brand new home is a special moment, so be sure you are doing so, knowing that you have built a home that is suitable, lovable and hasn't broken the bank.
+By enlisting trusted builders and architects, you know you are going to create a place that is unique and special, but this isn't the most cost-effective route.
+If you are on a tight budget, prefabricated houses are no longer the tired and boring structures they once were, so this could potentially be an option for those looking for a smaller home that is affordable, without sacrificing style.
+Shipping-container housing is another trend that has taken off in a big way, and with good reason.
 Shipping containers are cheap, easy to obtain, and can be arranged in an endless array of configurations.

-This is part of the dilemma many families face: “Do we renovate, or relocate?”
+This question is part of the dilemma many families face: “Do we renovate, or relocate?”
 If relocating means building a new house, there are a few points to consider.
-Is a renovation that suits your needs possible in your current house?
+Is a renovation that suits your needs possible in your current place?
 Renovating means staying put, and staying in the neighbourhood you know.
-Children in school and commute times may change, if you decide to move.
-Moving house is no easy task, let alone building and moving together.
+Children might need to change schools or commute times could be elongated if you decide to move.
+Moving is no easy task, let alone building and moving at the same time.
 Building a new house is obviously the more expensive choice, but could see a solid return on your investment in the future.